romz-pl/yumbo/doc/yumbo.md

-## :green[Formulation of the mathematical model]
+## :green[Mathematical model formulation]
 The following definition of a solved problem is provided.
-A set of tasks is defined, with each task characterised by three properties: (a) the start date; (b) the end date; (c) the work expressed in hours.
+A set of tasks is defined, each task being characterized by three properties: (a) the start date; (b) the end date; (c) the work (i.e., effort) expressed in hours.
 Each task in the set is assigned to at least one expert, and an expert can be assigned to one or more tasks.
-Consequently, there is a many-to-many relationship between tasks and experts.
-Constraints are further categorised into four classes, each of which is optional.
-The objective is to determine the expert's daily schedule that satisfies the following constraints:
+Thus, there is a many-to-many relationship between tasks and experts.
+The constraints are further categorized into four classes, each of which is optional.
+The goal is to determine the expert's daily schedule that satisfies the following constraints:
-- The number of hours worked per day must not exceed the limit.
+- The number of work hours per day may not be in excess of the limit.
-- For each call period, the total number of hours worked must be within the limit.
+- The total number of hours worked must be within the limit for each billing period.
-- For each day, for each task, the number of hours worked per day must be within the limit.
+- The number of hours worked per day must be within the limit for each day, for each task.
-- For an expert, the number of hours worked per day must be within the limit for each day.
+- For each expert, the number of hours worked per day must be within the limit for each day.

 ## :green[Implementation details]